 As you age, your risk for sleep apnea grows.
 Your likelihood also rises if you’re related to someone who has sleep apnea.

 You increase your chances of developing sleep apnea if you’re a smoker.
 Research suggests that a smoker is about three times more likely to have obstructive sleep apnea than a nonsmoker.
-This is because smoking may irritate your upper airways and cause fluid retention.
+This is because smoking may irritate your upper airway and cause fluid retention.

 Your overall health has an impact on whether you develop sleep apnea.
 For instance, people with certain health conditions tend to have the issue more often than people without specific circumstances.
 Examples of conditions that increase your risk include type II diabetes, congestive heart failure, and high blood pressure.

-Contact Smiles By Shields
+Contact Smiles By Shields for an Appointment

 A cosmetic dentist in Jacksonville can do more than provide dental implants and teeth whitening.
 In fact, if you have signs of sleep apnea, you should contact our experts at Smiles By Shields Dentistry for a diagnosis and appropriate treatment.